Ashwain1502/Anime-Finder/README.md

 ## Functions Implemented
 1. Search functionality to find information about anime.
-2. Shows Image and title for the searched anime and related animes
+2. Shows Image and title for the searched anime and related animes.
 3. Shows plot information about a plot to get a clear idea.

 ## How to run the application